newcross-tech/newcross-ui/packages/react-native/README.md

 **Dependencies**

-We need to install these libraries `react-native-gesture-handler`, `react-native-reanimated` and `react-native-svg`.
+We need to install these libraries `react-native-gesture-handler`, `react-native-reanimated`, `react-native-safe-area-context` and `react-native-svg`.
 If you already have these libraries installed and at the latest version, you can skip this step.

 ### Installing dependencies into an Expo managed project​